 How long has the problem been present and has it occurred before?

 If it occurred before, how was it diagnosed and treated the last time?
+Was that treatment effective?

 Is the hair missing or broken or chewed off short?

-Is the area itchy to the pet?
+Is the area itchy to your pet?